 Data queries and management web page development

 Admission requirements to coding boot camps vary.
 Some boot camps accept applicants with no prior background in computers, while others expect some experience.
-In the US, many typically require applicants to have their high school diploma or GED.
+In the US, many typically require applicants to have a high school diploma or GED.

 While a coding boot camp doesn’t completely replace a bachelor’s degree in computer science in terms of the breadth of education you receive, it does emphasize practical skills development and may help you quickly learn what you need to start as a tech professional.